4 signs you are ready to start your own business

 Marielle Obels is a Career and business newbie coach and founder of Career Connection.
 With her business, she supports internationals to create a meaningful life when relocating to the Netherlands.
 In the last 8 years, she served many internationals within the Netherlands to build on their careers or take the leap to build their own business.

-If you would like to pick her brains and find out how she can support you, don’t hesitate to schedule a free call with her using the scheduler below.
+If you would like to pick her brains and find out how she can support you, don’t hesitate to schedule a 30-minute call with her using the scheduler below.